baoxingsong/GEAN/README.md

   -x INT    minimum gene length
   -m INT    minimum intron size
 ````
+-->
 There are several functions are under testing and are included in the source code.
 The document for those functions will be released after testing.
-Best Practices for different aims are comming.
+Best Practices for different aims could be found under example.
 ### Contact
 Bug report?
 Any question?
 Any suggestion?
 Any requirement?
 Want to cooperate?\
 Please feel free to send E-mail to songbaoxing168@163.com
 ### Acknowledgement
 Thank [Prof. Usadel Björn](http://www.usadellab.org/) for great suggestions for speeding up\
 Thank Dr. Hequan Sun from MPIPZ for discussions\
-Thank Lukas Baumgarten from MPIPZ and Elad Oren from Hebrew University of Jerusalem for bug reporting.
+Thank Lukas Baumgarten from MPIPZ and Qiushi Li from University of UCalgary for bug reporting\
+Thank Elad Oren from Hebrew University of Jerusalem for the extending usage of GEAN